The limitations of the minimum limits

-- The second number (50) is the total amount in thousands the insurer will pay for injury-related expenses per accident
+The second number (50) is the total amount in thousands the insurer will pay for injury-related expenses per incident

-- The third number (25) is the amount in thousands the insurer will pay for property damage per accident
+The third number (25) is the amount in thousands the insurer will pay for property damage per incident

 When purchasing your liability coverage, you're only obligated to meet your state's minimum limit requirements, which vary depending on the state.
 But the minimum limits may not provide the level of protection you need.

 BI limits and the option to split limits